 - An expected date of return, if possible

-This should be followed up with a note in the Kite Booklet, for the Tutor to see on their return.
+This should be followed up with a note in the Kite Planner, for the Tutor to see on their return.

 - Students arriving after this time will be marked as late and given a demerit